 - Remove brownies from fridge, pour half of the caramel sauce on top or keep for individual slices.
 You will probably only use half the caramel so keep it in fridge for later uses.
 Like my caramelized apple bake !
 NOTE: Reheat the refrigerated caramel sauce in microwave for 30 to 40 seconds if you are wanting to use it again.

-The key to making these brownies set it refrigerating them a bit after you have removed them from the oven and they have cooled a bit.
+- The key to making these brownies set is refrigerating them a bit after you have removed them from the oven and they have cooled a bit.

 That’s what I call….wait for it….
 MAGICAL!